gayatrivenugopal/100-days-of-code/log.md

 **Today's Progress**: Retreived the roots of a word.

 **Thoughts:** One thing resolved, found another one.
 But that can be resolved as well.
 Will keep trying.

+### Day 9: August 19, 2018

+**Today's Progress**: Successfully passed the utf-8 string as an argument to the python file.

+**Thoughts:** Unable to decode the byte representation back to the original string.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)